Frequently Asked Questions

 2) With Brain2 there is no need to power the ESC and/or BEC and therefore the motor, because the unit and Bluetooth are both already powered by USB.

-3) In the “File” menu (top left) select the “Bluetooth module configuration” item.
+3) In the “File” menu (top left) select the “Configure bluetooth module …” item.

 4) Fill in the PIN and NAME boxes (you can also enter the same PIN and NAME used previously) and press the “Write” button.